MasonLWest/FPV-Lap-Timer/README.md

+LapTracker User Manual
+LapTracker is a simple program for keeping track of lap times for up to four racers.
+The program features a graphical user interface (GUI) that allows users to enter racer names and lap times, and view a summary of lap times for each racer.

+Getting Started
+To use the LapTracker program, follow these steps:

+Install Python 3.x on your computer, if it is not already installed.
+You can download Python from the official Python website at https://www.python.org/downloads/.

+Install the necessary libraries by running the following command in your command prompt or terminal:

+Copy code
+pip install tkinter pillow requests
+Download the LapTracker program file and save it to your computer.

+Open the command prompt or terminal and navigate to the directory where you saved the LapTracker program file.

+Run the LapTracker program by entering the following command:

+Copy code
+python laptracker.py
 Using the Program
 When you run the LapTracker program, a GUI window will appear.
 The window will contain four rows, each corresponding to a racer.
 Each row will have two fields: a racer name field and a lap time field.